-Cloud solutions are typically less flexible than on-prem solutions; they generally offer fewer customization options.
+Cloud solutions are typically less flexible than on-prem solutions, as they generally offer fewer customization options.
 So, how flexible does your software to be?

 Based on the nature and volume of your system’s customization, you’ll want to consider whether it’s more painful to change your current business processes to fit a pre-configured cloud offering, or to opt for an on-prem software strategy that can be tailored to fit your processes as they exist today.
 In other words: something’s gotta give.
 And based on your company’s DNA, should that change come from the business processes or the software?

-If you are more comfortable changing business processes to match your software, then cloud may be the right fit for you.
+If you are more comfortable changing business processes to match your software, then the cloud may be the right fit for you.
 This leads to the question of change management.
-Different organizations have varying appetites for change. ow does your user base react when the winds of change start to blow?
-Based on other change efforts your company has previously initiated — what can you learn from the success and challenges that you experienced, and how would that translate in a move to a cloud-based solution?
-My grandma always told me “the proof is in the pudding.”
+Different organizations have varying appetites for change.
+How does your user base react when the winds of change start to blow?
+Based on other change efforts your company has previously initiated, what can you learn from the success and challenges that you experienced, and how would that translate in a move to a cloud-based solution?
+My grandma always told me, “The proof is in the pudding.”

 What is the Complexity of Your Current System?

 As mentioned above, cloud systems tend to offer less flexibility.
 As companies become more customized, they become less likely to succeed with cloud-based systems.
 How much of the functionality available in your current system are you using?

 Complexity isn’t limited to customizations either.
 You’ll want to think about any third-party integrations you may need.
 Knowing which third-party software you plan to integrate is important because you’ll need to verify that their APIs are accessible through the cloud provider you select.

 The size of your overall ERP footprint can also impact the complexity of the implementation of a cloud-based system.
 Larger systems will require more attention and effort when it comes to deployment.